-David is a classically trained British comic actor and writer from London currently based in Los Angeles.
+David is a classically trained British actor and writer currently based in Los Angeles.

-David is also professional voice-artist, with an excellent array of accents and characters on demand.
-Complete with his own home studio his recent commercial credits include: Nicorette, Virgin Atlantic, Britain’s Got Talent, Cadbury, Pfizer, and Nestle.
+David is also a professional voice-artist and he uses his excellent array of accents and characters to good use on spots for Virgin Atlantic, Britain’s Got Talent, Cadbury and Nestle.

 When not doing all of this, David is learning to surf, cooking meals for Stevie Wonder’s retired dentist (yes, really) and attending a variety of clown and improv classes to keep the comedy lead in his pencil.